La Jornada Filipina in English is the English version of the first and largest Spanish-language news magazine in the Philippines.

 Our mission, therefore, is 1) to deliver news and insights in both Spanish and English, 2) to bring together the local Hispanic community 3) and to promote the use of Spanish in the Philippines.

 La Jornada Filipina’s vision is to become the leading Philippine-based digital publication that would help promote Hispanic culture.
-Through localized coverage, we aim to help Filipinos to appreciate and embrace their Hispanic identity.
+Through localized coverage, we aim to help Filipinos to appreciate and embrace the Hispanic part of their identity.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.